 Scotland’s seven cities are:

-The Leadership Group brings together the Scottish Government’s Minister for Cities and the Leaders and Chief Executives of the seven cities.
+The Leadership Group brings together the Scottish Government’s Minister for Infrastructure, Investment and Cities and the Leaders and Chief Executives of the seven cities.
 The Leadership Group approves the priorities for the Alliance and provides strategic direction for the work programme of the Delivery Group.